Health Checks¶

 https://app-hv-c-sensoradmin-tes-weu-001.azurewebsites.net/api/v1.0/SensorAdminHealth/{orgId}

-If the database and IoT services are healthy, the endpoints will return a 200
+If the database and IoT services are healthy, the endpoints will return a 200 status code and the boolean value true in the response body.

 Health Check Feedback Screens¶

-screen.
+In the HortiView default components npm package you can find the HealthCheckFailed screen.
 It can be used if the check for database health, iot health or HV platform health fails.
-Please use the following title
+The default components include specific phrases that should be used platform wide in those cases.

 Platform Health Check Failed¶